-R.Kelly is one of the biggest R&B stars of the 90s who has dueted with some of pop's biggest stars such as Lady Gaga, Mariah Carey and Celine Dion and despite his fame, R.Kelly's career has long been dogged with rumours about his alleged abuse of underage African American girls.
+R.Kelly is one of the best-selling R&B stars of the 90s who has dueted with some of pop's biggest stars such as Lady Gaga, Mariah Carey and Celine Dion.
+He has achieved global success despite the fact, allegations of abuse have followed him throughout his entire career.

-Surviving R.Kelly which will have its UK premiere on Crime+Investigation on February 5th is an explosive new series that investigates these rumours and lays bare the dark side of the self-styled Pied Piper.
+Surviving R.Kelly which will premiere, February 5th in the UK on Crime+Investigation is an explosive new series that investigates these rumours and lays bare the dark side of the self-styled Pied Piper.

-Needless to say, the series which is being aired this week in the US has got a lot of people talking online.
-Here's a roundup of what some famous people on Twitter are saying about the series some of whom have worked with or associated with R.Kelly himself.
+Needless to say, the series which has already been aired in the US has got a lot of people talking online.
+Here's a roundup of what celebrity tweeters are saying about the series, some of whom have worked with, or associated with R.Kelly himself.

 In a long, emotional posts where she discusses her own experience of sexual abuse, Lady Gaga announced that she is pulling Do What U Want, her duet with R. Kelly from streaming services.